rhatchet/DesiPizza/README.md

 ##License Information:

 This work is available under the "MIT License".
-Please see the file COPYING in this distribution for license terms.
+Please see the file LICENSE in this distribution for license terms.

 ##Bug or Issue Tracker: